 The activity of Freight Forwarding has been around for many years and there has been a recent resurgence of the forwarder especially in the form of a digital freight forwarder.
 Unfortunately fraudulent freight forwarders have permeated this industry as well.

 A freight forwarder is an important service provider not just for companies importing and exporting their cargo, but also for individuals whether they are looking to relocate their entire household to another country or just ship individual items like a piano.

 Like any industry, freight forwarding has its good and bad sides and it is quite easy to become a victim of fraud and most of the time, freight forwarders are not associated with the crime or fraud and they may be co-victims just like you.

 There are many unscrupulous elements in the market with their fake websites and fake news pretending to be able to handle your shipments and naturally you may be suspicious and rightfully so.

-Here are some ways you may be taken for a ride by fraudulent freight forwarders.
+Here are some ways you may be taken for a ride